jessegmeyerlab/proteomics-tutorial/manuscript.md

 A wide range of questions are addressable with proteomics experiments, which translates to a wide range of variations of proteomics workflows.
 Sometimes identifying what proteins are present is desired, and sometimes the quantities of as many proteins as possible are desired.

+## Experiment Design

+This section should discuss trade offs and balancing them to design an experiment.
+1. constraints: Each experiment will have different constraints, which may include the number of samples needed for analysis, or desire to quantify a specific subset of proteins within a sample.
+2. sample size
+3. statistics
+4. costs

 ## References {.page_break_before}